yingliu1206/Estimation-of-Food-Calories/README.md

 * In the industry, the ordinary process to do calories detection contains 2 major steps.
 Food-item identification and food calories estimation.

-*Food-item Identification:* To identify what’s on the plate, we need to instance-segment the given food image into the possible food categories.
+* Food-item Identification:* To identify what’s on the plate, we need to instance-segment the given food image into the possible food categories.
 Mask R-CNN would be a matching solution to instance segmentation.
-Mask R-CNN takes an image and spits out three outputs, masks of the identified items, bounding boxes and classes for each mask detected
+Mask R-CNN takes an image and spits out three outputs, masks of the identified items, bounding boxes and classes for each mask detected.

 *Food Calorie Estimation:* As the same food can be taken at different depths to generate different picture sizes. we need a method to calculate calorie or estimate the size of the food in a real-world scenario.
 After we get the desired food items detected along with their masks, we need the real object sizes.
 So, we take a referencing approach that references the food-objects to the size of the pre-known object to extract the actual size of the food contained in that specific image.

 **Related Work:**